cloudblue/connect-python-openapi-client/docs/guide.rst

     products = client.products.all()

-Or applying filter using the :meth:`cnct.client.models.Collection.filter` method:
+Or applying filter using the :meth:`connect.client.models.Collection.filter` method:

 .. code-block:: python